-Now let's come to Ephesians 3:9.
-If we expand this fellowshipping of God with His Spirit, with Christ, with the Father, we can put this under the true fellowship.
+If we expand this fellowshipping of God with His Spirit, with Christ and the Father, we can put this under the true fellowship.
 In other words, the very true purpose for our Christian lives is fellowshipping with God.
-Now, if we keep that in mind, then that's going to help us reach a greater understanding of the love of God; a greater understanding of fellowshipping with each other; a greater understanding of how we can live our lives in a way that's pleasing to God.
+If we keep that in mind, then that's going to help us reach:

+- a greater understanding of the love of God - a greater understanding of fellowshipping with each other - a greater understanding of how we can live our lives in a way that's pleasing to God

 Ephesians 3:8: "To me, who am less than the least of all the saints, was this grace given, that I might preach the Gospel among the Gentiles-even the unsearchable riches of Christ; and that I might enlighten all as to what is the fellowship of the mystery that has been hidden from the ages in God, Who created all things by Jesus Christ" (vs 8-9).
-Which means, brethren, God is taking you into His full confidence and let's you partake of the secret plan of God that we are literally going to be the sons of God.
+Brethren, God is taking you into His full confidence and let's you partake of the secret plan of God that we are literally going to be the sons of God!
 That is something!
 I tell you, it is something!

-Now, when we get into the conflict of the world.
-Let's go to 2-Corinthians 6:14.
+When we get into the conflict of the world.
 We are told that we are not to be partakers, or that is 'have fellowship with the unfruitful works of darkness.'

-2-Corinthians 6:14, Paul writes-and here's how I translated it: "...And what [participation] fellowship... ['communion' (KJV)-but it means fellowship or participation.] ...does [righteousness] Light have with [lawlessness] darkness?....
-[And yet, we read what the leaders are doing to the Church: the junking of the Church of God doctrine.
+Paul writes, 2-Corinthians 6:14: "...And what... [participation] ...fellowship does light... [righteousness] ...have with darkness?" lawlessness.

+Yet, we read what the leaders are doing to the Church: the junking of the Church of God doctrine.
 What fellowship does it have?
 Or what fellowship does Light have with darkness?
-Now, we're going to see how that ties in with the first chapter of 1John.] ...And what union [harmony] does Christ have with Belial?
+Now, we're going to see how that ties in with the first chapter of 1-John.

+Verse 15: "And what union... [harmony] ...does Christ have with Belial?
 Or what part does a believer have with an unbeliever?
 And what agreement is there between a temple of God and idols?...." (vs 15-16).

-Now it says in the King James 'the temple'-but in the Greek it is ' $\underline{a}$ temple.'
+It says in the King James 'the temple'-but in the Greek it is 'a temple.'
 What are our bodies?
-Temple of God, if so be that you have the Spirit of God.
-Now, I'm going to expand on this in the Feast of Tabernacles, because our bodies, brethren, are a temporary tabernacle for the Spirit of God.
+Temple of God, if so be that you have the Spirit of God!
+I'm going to expand on this in the Feast of Tabernacles, because our bodies, brethren, are a temporary tabernacle for the Spirit of God.
 And we can think on that and expand on it more.

-"...For you are a temple of the living God... [and if we could say: 'if you have the Spirit of God in you.'] ...exactly as God said: 'I will dwell in them and walk in them; and I will be their God, and they shall be My people.
-'Therefore, come out from the midst of them and be separate' says the Lord, 'and touch not the unclean, and I will receive you; And I shall be a Father to you, and you shall be My sons and daughters,' says the Lord Almighty" (vs 16-18).
+"...For you are a temple of the living God... [if you have the Spirit of God in you.] ...exactly as God said: 'I will dwell in them and walk in them; and I will be their God, and they shall be My people.
+Therefore, come out from the midst of them and be separate,' says the Lord, 'and touch not the unclean, and I will receive you; and I shall be a Father to you, and you shall be My sons and daughters,' says the Lord Almighty" (vs 16-18).